jexxa-projects/Jexxa/tutorials/HelloJexxa/README.md

 Note: All tutorials can be build as docker image with the following steps.

 *   Within a container, we have to define URLs to external infrastructure such as ActiveMQ or the database.
-As described in [reference guide](https://repplix.github.io/Jexxa/jexxa_reference.html#_application_configuration) you have to adjust either jexxa-application.properties, or you can use java system properties which can be set as JVM flags in [pom.xml](pom.xml).
+As described in [reference guide](https://repplix.github.io/Jexxa/jexxa_reference.html#_application_configuration) you have to adjust either jexxa-application.properties, or you can use java system properties which can be set as JVM flags in [pom.xml](pom.xml) (see section `jvmFlags`).

 *   Create the docker image with maven enter:
     ```console